About the Eight Tracks

 Meet the Singers

 Caroline is so excited to be a part of the Eight Tracks for many years now!
 A local from Lexington, Massachusetts, she started singing when she was only two years old.
 Little did she know she would sing in many choruses, a high school a cappella group called Guacamole, and then become the musical director of the Bates College Crosstones.
 Caroline is passionate about voice and resonance, and works as a pediatric speech language pathologist in a private clinic.
 She has special experience in pediatric voice disorders and gender affirming voice therapy for teens and adults.

 Ben, a local from Acton, Massachusetts, began singing at the tender age of 13 when he joined choir and founded a couple a cappella groups in an attempt to impress a girl (this is a true story).
 At the University at Buffalo, he was a member of the Buffalo Chips and took up vocal percussion, much to the chagrin of his friends and roommates.
 After a few years doing improv and other live theater, he returned to the world of a cappella.
-In his spare time, he watches movies, tries to exercise, and reorganizes his apartment to fit each newly acquired keyboard/piano.
-Putting his college degree to use, he works as a Scientist at T2 Biosystems, a medical diagnostic company focused on detecting sepsis-causing pathogens.
+In his spare time, he watches movies, tries to exercise, and reorganizes his board game collection.
+Putting his college degree to use, he works as a Scientist at Quanterix, a company focused on ultra-sensitive biomarker detection.